rpax/MASSIS/_tutorials/01-sample-massis-application.md

 ---
-title : "Creating a MASSIS Application.
-Downloading a basic archetype"
+title : "Downloading a basic archetype"
 ---
 This tutorial covers the basic topics about creating a simple agent behavior for MASSIS.
 It is assumed that the section about [downloading][downloading_page] has been read.